 ~~ Birth of the North Star and Teachings of the Loon ~~

 Giiwedanang, the North Star (literally "Returning Home Star") — being within one degree of the north celestial pole — appears almost motionless as viewed from the ground.
 The Ojibweg have a story about how two close brothers who lived on earth got separated; one went up to the sky and became the "Star of the North" and the other stayed on earth and became Baswewe (Echo).
-It is easy to image that this marked the birth of the star formations in the northern night sky, and, eventually, accounted for the origin of the corresponding odoodeman (doodem clans) on earth ...
+The latter would become known as the Loon and the Crane.
+It is easy to image that this event marked the birth of the star formations in the northern night sky, and, eventually, accounted for the origin of the corresponding odoodeman (doodem clans) on earth ...

 As we can see in in the above star map drawing, all other stars and celestial objects appear to be circling counter-clockwise around this Giiwedin-anang, the North Star.
 This motionless star is therefore regarded as ogimaa (a leader).
 The notion of leadership is perhaps best reflected in Ojibwe star knowledge by naming Maang, the Ojibwe clan leader, as the asterism containing the seven brightest stars nearest the motionless pivot point (the rotational axis around which the sky is observed to turn around, called NCP in Western astromony).
 These seven stars are known as ojiig anangoons (little fisher star; called Ursa Minor/little dipper on the Western star charts).
 Giiwedin Anang is located in the tip of the tail of the Maang asterism.
 On earth, Maang doodem, along with Ajijaak/Baswenaazhi (the Ojibwe Crane Clan), embody ogimaawiwin (chieftainship).
 Maang is ogimaa in the sky, and ogimaa on the Earth and in the lakes.
 This notion perfectly illustrates the mirroring of Earth/Water and Sky.
 Maang, which is visible all year round, dives in dagwaagin (the fall) and spends time throughout biboon (the winter) with the water clans.

-The teachings of the loon are many.
-Loon has a very close connection to the water.
-It avoids going on land, except to nest.
-This makes him a transcendent symbol as he dwells in the nebulous area between the material and spirit world.
-Physically, maang has the stars of the night sky reflected on its back; the stars show as white dots on its black plumage.
+What defines Loon the most is his close connection to the water.
+Tradition has it that a long time ago, Loon's legs were broken and bent backwards, which made him unable to walk on the land.
+This is why loons avoids going on land except to nest.
+It made him a transcendent symbol as he dwells in the nebulous area between the material and spirit world.
+Physically, maang has the stars of the night sky reflected on its back.
 Even today, this very old notion of earth-water-sky mirroring is respected and maintained even after a loon dies; when an Ojibwe hunter kills a loon, it is never to be turned upside down since, in analogy with the maang constellation, the backside of the loon must always be facing the sky.

 ~~ Teachings of the Sky Bear ~~